 The way they take care of their business gives a perfect example of local circular economy.
 They have grown their business and boosted the local economy through creating jobs locally, buying cattle from a close distance, feeding them with homegrown food-mixture and processing their meat products in their factory.
-All are powered by two Volter 40 Indoor CHPs running on fuel that is harvested on the farm.
+All are powered by two Volter 40 Indoors running on fuel that is harvested on the farm.

 Volter’s three values are passion, care and bravery.
 We can truly see these values also reflected in Alex and Carlyn Paton’s way of caring for their businesses.
 We are proud of contributing our small share to maintain the 4thgeneration legacy of Cairnhill Farm.